mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The path to the directory containing z3.exe
       z3BinDir = rootDir + r"\z3\build"

+      #The path to the directory containing cvc4.exe
+      cvc4BinDir = rootDir + r"\cvc4\build"

 #.
 (Optional) Build the documentation.
 This requires the Sphinx python module,
    which you can install using ``easy_install``.::